supermaven-inc/supermaven-nvim/README.md

     suggestion_color = "#ffffff",
     cterm = 244,
   },
-  debug = false, -- set to true to enable debug logging silence_info = false, -- set to true to silence info messages log_level = "warn", -- set to "off" to disable logging completely disable_inline_completion = false, -- disables inline completion for use with cmp disable_keymaps = false -- disables built in keymaps for more manual control })
+  log_level = "info", -- set to "off" to disable logging completely disable_inline_completion = false, -- disables inline completion for use with cmp disable_keymaps = false -- disables built in keymaps for more manual control })